Kenny Edwards: Biography

 Having been a founding member of The Stone Poneys in 1964 with Linda Ronstadt, Bobby Kimmel, and Shep Cooke, Edwards next turned his musical attention to the band Bryndle (with Karla Bonoff, Andrew Gold and Wendy Waldman) five years later.
 In 1970, Bryndle recorded their debut album for A&M Records.
 The album went through many revisions before being submitted to the record company, but it was never released.

-Edwards subsequently returned to work with Linda Ronstadt on her ground-breaking album, Heart Like A Wheel.
+Edwards subsequently returned to work with Linda Ronstadt on her ground-breaking album, Heart Like A Wheel (1974).
 He then spent many years with Ronstadt as a sideman, singer, arranger and touring band member.
 Edwards also became a noted producer and was responsible for masterminding former Bryndle colleague Bonoff's solo albums.
 His session work has seen Edwards work either live or in the studio with acts such as Emmylou Harris, Stevie Nicks, JD Souther, Don Henley, Brian Wilson, Warren Zevon, Art Garfunkel, Vince Gill, Mac McAnally, David Lee Murphy, Jennifer Warnes, Danny Kortchmar, Lowell George, as well as a younger generation of artists including Glen Phillips and Natalie D-Napoleon.

 Edwards released his first, self-titled solo album in 2002.
 In his later years, he performed as a singer-songwriter, often with Nina Gerber accompanying, and completed the recording and release of a second solo album in 2009.

 Stone Poneys

 In 1964, Linda Ronstadt moved to Los Angeles to form a band with her old Tucson friend Bobby Kimmel, who had already begun co-writing several folk-rock songs with guitarist-songwriter Edwards.
 As The Stone Poneys, the band was signed by the late Nik Venet to Capitol and released three albums in a 15-month period in 1967–68: The Stone Poneys; Evergreen, Volume 2; and Linda Ronstadt, Stone Poneys and Friends, Vol. III.
 The band is best known for their hit single "Different Drum" (written by Michael Nesmith prior to his joining the Monkees), which reached No. 13 on the Billboard Hot 100 and No. 12 in Cash Box.
-(It hit #1 in Los Angeles and reached #6 in the Detroit marketplace.)
+(It hit number 1 in Los Angeles and reached number 6 in the Detroit marketplace.)
 The song remains one of Linda Ronstadt's most popular recordings.
 While Stone Poneys broke up before the release of their third album, Edwards recorded and toured with Ronstadt from the mid-1970s to the early 1990s, mainly as a bassist.